Parthiv-M/mediawiki-tool/README.md

 ## How it Works
 - It takes the title of the work from the user.
-- The frontend makes a `GET` request to the server where the server queries the WikiMedia API to fetch the page of the relevant work, if it exists.
+- The frontend makes a `GET` request to the server (on the `/api/getchapters/:title` route) where the server queries the WikiMedia API to fetch the page of the relevant work, if it exists.
 - Any given work may contain multiple chapters or pages.
 - JSDOM is used to parse the HTML returned from the WikiMedia API and extract the relevant page titles corresponding to the subsequent chapters.
 - The same process is continued till the HTML of all chapters are obtained, page-wise.